 As soon as you tell them something good about yourself, or even if someone else mentions something good about you, they’ll immediately give a cunning expression and say something negative.

-To downplay your success and good qualities, they might pin-point certain flaws and weaknesses or they might just compare you with someone who is doing much better than you.
+To downplay your success and good qualities, they might point out certain flaws and weaknesses or they might just compare you with someone who is doing much better than you.

 They usually dismiss the other person’s success by calling it: